Skip to main content

 5$9.46$27.06$29.26$2.20

-The gross lease escalates faster in this model—which is by design; the landlord prices in the inflation risk premium.
+The gross lease escalates faster in this model.
+That is by design.
+The landlord prices in the inflation risk premium.
 When NNN expenses grow at the same rate as gross rent escalations, the gross tenant pays a persistent premium for cost certainty.
 For a full 5-year financial comparison of NNN vs gross, see NNN lease vs gross lease.

 When Each Structure Makes Sense